asagarasu/2Escape/README.md

 ### Installation
 We assume that you had some experience with Ocaml.
 If you don't have Ocaml installed, please refer to: http://www.cs.cornell.edu/courses/cs3110/2018sp/install.html

+Packages: js_of_ocaml, js_of_ocaml-lwt, yojson

-Install: js_of_ocaml, yojson, nodejs, websocket
+Non-ocaml dependencies: nodejs, npm install websocket

 ### How it plays
-Comile:
+Compile:

+ ####make build
- make build -> builds GUI.
+    builds GUI.

+ ####make server
- make server -> makes ocaml server.
-Will prompt you for port number. node server.js [ocamlport] [jsport] -> ocamlport is the port you entered earlier.
+    makes ocaml server.
+Will prompt you for port number.

+ ####node server.js [ocamlport] [jsport]
+    ocamlport is the port you entered earlier.
 You will receive a string with you server's ip.

 Play: